rishabh-goel/streaming-data-pipeline/README.md

 The intention of the project is to create a streaming data pipeline.
 The logs generated over multiple EC2 instances are pushed to S3 bucket which trigger a Lambda function thereby interacting with Akka Actor System to fetch the newly generated log file and transmit it to the Spark Program through Kafka messaging system.

 ## Project Structure
 ![Project Structure](Docs/project_structure.png)

 This project can be divided into 4 major parts.
 1. Setup LogFileGenerator in multiple EC2 instance and update the log files in S3 bucket periodically.
 2. Create AWS Lambda function to  trigger akka actor whenever new logs arrive.
-3. Setup a Spark project for further processing of the logs message and to trigger the mail.
+3. Set up a Spark project for further processing of the logs message and to trigger the mail.

 ## Running the Project

-### Steps to setup the environment.
+### Steps to set up the environment.

 #### Java 8 & sbt
 * Download and install Java 8 on your local system.